 System grounding is the intentional connection of a current-carrying conductor in an electrical system to ground (earth).
 Commonly, this connection is made at the supply source, such as a transformer or at the main service disconnecting means.
-For PV arrays, one conductor of a 2-wire system, or the center tap conductor of a bipolar system must be grounded if the maximum PV system voltage is over 50 V [NEC 690.41].
+The 2014 NEC changes the way system grounding is stated in 690.41.
+Previous versions of the NEC required made a distinction at 50 volts for grounding PV systems and then had an option to not ground the system.
+The 2014 NEC leads with ungrounded systems complying with 690.35 and then lists two-wire systems that are grounded or impedance grounded, bipolar systems that have a grounded or impedance grounded center tap reference.
 The dc system grounding connection must be made at a single point on the PV output circuit [NEC 690.42].
-Locating this connection point as close as practicable to the photovoltaic source better protects the system from voltage surges due to lightning.
-Typically, for PV systems requiring ground-fault protection, the single point of grounding for a dc current-carrying conductor is usually made internal to a ground-fault protection device or utility-interactive inverters, and additional external bonding connections are not permitted.
+Typically, for PV systems requiring ground-fault protection, the single point of grounding for a dc current-carrying conductor is usually made internal to a ground-fault protection device within utility-interactive inverters, and additional external bonding connections are not permitted.